TurboGears/tg2docs/docs/main/Deployment/DBServer.rst

 .. _`The PostgreSQL Docs`: http://www.postgresql.org/docs/8.4/interactive/index.html

-.. todo:: Document setup of MySQL
-.. todo:: Document setup of MongoDB
-.. todo:: Document setup of Oracle (low priority)
-.. todo:: Document setup of MSSQL (low priority)

 What's Next?
 -------------

 * :ref:`deploy_standard` -- if you are deploying your application, you likely want to continue working through the standard deployment pattern
+* :ref:`deploy_which_database` -- discusses how to go about choosing an alternate database engine.
+* :ref:`dbdriverinstall` -- discusses initial setup of database drivers

+.. todo:: Priority high: Document setup of MySQL
+.. todo:: Priority low: Document setup of Oracle
+.. todo:: Priority low: Document setup of MSSQL
+.. todo:: Priority low: Document deployment issues with SQLite

+.. todo:: Priority medium: Document setup of MongoDB/Ming (not here)
+.. todo:: Priority low: Document setup of CouchDB (not here)